Travel.State.Gov > International Travel > Country Information > Suriname International Travel Information

 The following diseases are prevalent:

 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
-Travelers arriving from Guyana, French Guiana, and Brazil are required to show proof of a yellow fever vaccination.
+Travelers arriving from or transiting through countries with risk of yellow fever transmission are required to show proof of a yellow fever vaccination.

 Further health information: